vamolessa/pepper/README.md

 In the spirit of [Handmade](https://handmade.network/), almost all features are coded from scratch using simple stable Rust code.
 These are the only external crates being used in the project (mainly because of crossplatform):
-- `ctrlc`: prevents closing application on `ctrl-c` on all platforms
-- `crossterm`: crossplatform terminal interaction
-- `copypasta`: crossplatform clipboard api
-- `polling`: crossplatform socket events
-- `argh`: process complex cli args. eases rapid prototyping of new cli features
+- `argh`: provides good cli interface
-- `mlua`: adds support for lua scripting
 - `fuzzy-matcher`: fuzzy matching for the picker ui. it could be replaced, however it's implementation does not get in the way and has minimal dependencies
-- `uds_windows` (windows-only): unix domain sockets for windows
+- `winapi` (windows-only): needed to implement windows platform layer

 # modal editing